jameshfisher/jameshfisher.com/_posts/2017-04-03-running-go-tool-trace.md

 ---
-title: "How to run `go tool trace`"
+title: How to run `go tool trace`
-justification: "I'm making screencasts of various topics using Vidrio."
+justification: I'm making screencasts of various topics using Vidrio.
+tags: []
 ---

 I made this screencast here: